Getting started

 Step 1: Prepare your WPF project

-Make sure that your project has been updated/ported to net7.0-windows and uses the new SDK csproj format.
+Make sure that your project has been updated/ported to at least net6.0-windows and uses the SDK-style .csproj format.
+SDK-style projects start with <Project Sdk="Microsoft.NET.Sdk"> rather than the older verbose format with <Import> elements.

-Confirm that your project runs acceptably on .NET 7 with WPF.
+Confirm that your project builds and runs correctly on .NET 8 (or later) with WPF before proceeding.

 This step is vital.
 XPF will not work with the old/legacy .csproj format or versions of .NET less than 6.0.
 You must first convert your project, and ensure that WPF works with modern .NET version before attempting to use XPF.